The Process

 Drying is a crucial part of the process in making each piece.
 Too fast, and a pot risks cracking to due uneven moisture levels.

-Drying takes 2-3 days after throwing and then 3-6 days after trimming (slowly lifting the coverings off).
-In order to be fired, the pieces must be bone dry so there is no trapped moisture (which can cause a piece to explode and ruin the work around it in the kiln).
+Drying takes 2-3 days after throwing and then 3-6 days after trimming (slowly lifting off coverings).
+In order to be fired, the pieces must be bone dry so there is no trapped moisture (which can cause a piece to explode and also ruin the work around it in the kiln).
 In this stage, pieces are still picked up numerous times to be cleaned and checked for any irregularities in their shape or surface before they are fully dry.

 Pottery in kiln